Package insert / product label

 - If you expect to have skin-to-skin contact with another person, first wash the application area well with soap and water.

-- If a woman or child makes contact with the Testim application area, that area on the woman or child should be washed well with soap and water right away.
+- If a child or woman touches the area where you have applied Testim, that area on the child or woman should be washed well with soap and water right away.

 What is Testim?

 Testim is a prescription medicine that contains testosterone.
-Testim is used to treat adult males who have low or no testosterone.
+Testim is used to treat adult males who have low or no testosterone due to certain medical conditions.

-Your healthcare provider will test your blood before you start and while you use Testim.
+- Your healthcare provider will test your blood before you start and while you are using Testim.

 Testim is a controlled substance (CIII) because it contains testosterone that can be a target for people who abuse prescription medicines.
 Keep your Testim in a safe place to protect it.
 Never give your Testim to anyone else, even if they have the same symptoms you have.
 Selling or giving away this medicine may harm others and it is against the law.